Designing quantum chemistry algorithms with just-in-time compilation: Results

 \subsection{Benchmark with GPU4PySCF and TeraChem}

 In this work, integrals for the Coulomb (J) and exchange (K) terms are screened simultaneously.
-GPU4PySCF and xQC use the same screening technique.
+GPU4PySCF and JoltQC use the same screening technique.
 The number of significant shell quartets in each JK calculation is identical in both cases.
-In double-precision, xQC reproduces GPU4PySCF’s results exactly, so we omit a detailed FP64 accuracy analysis.
+In double precision, JoltQC reproduces GPU4PySCF's J and K matrices to machine precision for all test systems, confirming that the JIT-compiled kernels are numerically identical to the AOT implementation.
+We therefore focus the accuracy analysis on the single-precision results.
 Under our single precision scheme, JK matrix elements are computed in single precision but accumulated in FP64; all other operations including diagonalization and direct inversion of the iterative subspace (DIIS)—remain in FP64.

 We use a customized TeraChem v1.9 build with f-orbital support.
-Although both GPU4PySCF and TeraChem employ the Schwarz inequality to bound integral magnitudes, they apply it at different levels: TeraChem at the primitive shell level and GPU4PySCF at the contracted level.
-Their SCF initial guesses and DIIS settings also differ, so our GPU4PySCF–TeraChem comparisons are not strictly apples-to-apples.
-For all calculations shown, the screening threshold for both J and K matrices is set to $10^{-13}$.
-SCF with GPU4PySCF/xQC converges in 14 iterations, whereas the same SCF with TeraChem converges in 11 iterations.
-This does not imply TeraChem’s settings are superior, as convergence behavior can vary with the system.
+Before presenting timings, we note several differences that affect the fairness of comparisons.
+GPU4PySCF and JoltQC use identical screening (Schwarz inequality at the contracted level), so their JK kernel timings are directly comparable.
+TeraChem applies Schwarz screening at the primitive shell level, uses different SCF initial guesses and DIIS settings, and converges in fewer iterations (e.g. 11 vs. 14 for the gly30 molecule).
+Consequently, GPU4PySCF/JoltQC–TeraChem comparisons reflect differences in both algorithms and settings, and are not strictly apples-to-apples.
+For all calculations, the screening threshold is set to $10^{-13}$.
+SCF with GPU4PySCF/JoltQC converges in 14 iterations, whereas the same SCF with TeraChem converges in 11 iterations.
+This does not imply TeraChem's settings are superior, as convergence behavior can vary with the system.
 A sample TeraChem input is provided in Appendix \ref{sec:terachem_input}.
 All the basis sets are in Cartesian format.

 When both codes run in FP64, their total energies agree to within 0.001 mHa.
-When all integrals are evaluated in FP32, we observe uncertainties on the order of 1 mHa in both xQC and TeraChem (Table \ref{tab:accuracy}), reinforcing the well-known result that pure single-precision arithmetic is insufficient for high-accuracy quantum-chemical calculations.
+When all integrals are evaluated in FP32, we observe uncertainties on the order of 1 mHa in both JoltQC and TeraChem (Table \ref{tab:accuracy}), reinforcing the well-known result that pure single-precision arithmetic is insufficient for high-accuracy quantum-chemical calculations.
+For the cc-pVQZ basis, which involves higher angular momentum, the FP32 energy deviations remain sub-milliHartree (0.16 mHa for tamoxifen and 0.23 mHa for sphingomyelin), indicating that single-precision accuracy does not degrade with increasing basis set size.
 A more practical mixed-precision algorithm is among our future directions.